Official: Manson alive amid reports he was hospitalized.

 CORCORAN, Calif.
-(AP) — A California prison official says cult killer Charles Manson is alive following reports that he was hospitalized.
+(AP) — A California prison official says cult leader Charles Manson is alive following reports that he was hospitalized.

 TMZ reported Tuesday that Manson was taken to a hospital in Bakersfield, about 60 miles south of the California prison where he has been incarcerated.